ianmaguire/baby-yoda/README.md

-## This repo does nothing other than trigger TravisCI in another repo
+## Runs tests located in another repo
 ...using the force.